4 Myths About Ivy League and Selective College | CollegeXpress

 • Connections and outright fame (Did you ever notice the high number of actors who end up attending top schools?)

 Simply put, college admission policies are confusing because colleges are confused.
 American higher education does not have a single, clear mission.
-If you every find yourself confused about a part of the admission process, reach out to your admission counselors and ask questions—it’s what they’re there for and it will help show demonstrated interest in their school that you made the effort to reach out.
+If you ever find yourself confused about a part of the admission process, reach out to your admission counselors and ask questions—it’s what they’re there for and it will help show demonstrated interest in their school that you made the effort to reach out.

 Myth #2: Applications don’t get read